 The enhanced CTS functions are available with Support Package Stack (SPS) 15 of SAP NetWeaver 7.0.
 You also require an SAP Application Server Java with the same Support Package level.

-SAP Note: 1003674
+For more information, see SAP Note 1003674

 8.4.1 Transporting changes: Business context